 Some volunteers search the forest for bodies.
 Police help in the search to take the bodies for proper burial.
 The government does not like to release the number of bodies recovered to discourage further suicide attempts; however, it is estimated that between 70 and 100 bodies are recovered each year.

-The forest is available for tours but keep safe by staying to the path that has been laid out for eager travelers.
+The forest is available for tours but keep safe by staying on the path that has been laid out for eager travelers.

 Search for oil created this scary wonder.
 Soviet scientists were searching for oil back in 1971 when they hit a reserve of methane, and their equipment collapsed, forming the pit while also releasing all of that gas into the atmosphere.
 To burn off the gas, the scientists decided to light the crater ablaze; unfortunately, it has been burning non-stop for the past 40 years.